Alfred Rowland

 Alfred Rowland (February 9, 1844 – August 2, 1898) was a U.S. Representative from North Carolina.

 Born in Lumberton, North Carolina, Rowland attended the common schools in the area.
 He entered the Confederate States Army in May, 1861 and served as a lieutenant in Company D, Eighteenth Regiment of North Carolina State Troops, until May 12, 1864.
 He was then imprisoned at Fort Delaware until June 1865.
-After the war, he studied law and was admitted to the bar in 1867 and commenced practice in Lumberton.
+After the war, he studied law, was admitted to the bar in 1867 and commenced practice in Lumberton.
 Afterwards, he served as a member of the State house of representatives in 1876, 1877, 1880, and 1881.
 Rowland was elected as a Democrat to the Fiftieth and Fifty-first Congresses (March 4, 1887 – March 3, 1891).
 However, he was not a candidate for renomination in 1890.
 After his political career, he resumed the practice of law.
-He died in Lumberton, North Carolina, August 2, 1898, and was interred in Meadow Brook Cemetery.
+He died in Lumberton, North Carolina, on August 2, 1898, and was interred in Meadow Brook Cemetery.
 The town of Rowland was named in his honor.